 If you are investing with growth in mind, you will more than likely have a high allocation to equities, which generally have the greatest capacity for capital appreciation over time, albeit with higher levels of volatility than some other asset classes.
 Within this asset class, there are certain sectors and areas of the market that offer higher levels of growth, on average.
 As such, you may wish to target small-cap companies, which have more scope for growth over the medium term than some of their large-cap equivalents.
 There is also generally more growth potential in emerging markets or in certain industry sectors, such as technology.

 It can be difficult to construct a portfolio of individual shares that offer consistent growth potential with an appropriate level of risk, so you may prefer to invest in an equity fund that has a growth focus.
-Alternatively, you could opt for a multi-asset fund that has a higher weighting in equities but also combines other growth assets for greater diversification.
+Alternatively, you could opt for a multi-asset fund that has a higher equity weighting and also includes other growth assets for greater diversification.

 Bonds